Male surfer inside a wave curl with buildings on shore in the background.

 Endless coastline and fresh seafood

 The 100 miles of wide-open shoreline on the Outer Banks offer some of the most stunning scenery and consistent waves on the East Coast.
-A chain of barrier islands off the North Carolina coast, here you’ll find long stretches of white sand beaches dotted with seaside towns where you can fill up on fresh catches of shrimp, crab, and fish available at local markets and restaurants.
+A chain of barrier islands off the North Carolina coast, here you’ll find long stretches of white sand beaches dotted with seaside towns where you can fill up on fresh seafood at local markets and restaurants.

-There are tonnes of great surf spots in Outer Banks, so you can head to the popular spots like Kill Devil Hills and the S-Curves or simply drive along the coast until something catches your eye.
+There are tons of great surf spots in Outer Banks, so head to the popular spots like Kill Devil Hills and the S-Curves or drive along the coast until something catches your eye.
 The area is also home to a variety of wildlife, so don’t be surprised if you spot sea turtles, pelicans, or even wild horses roaming the beaches.

 Explore Outer Banks Hotels